-Faculty: Dr. Emily Morse
+Offered: All blocks Faculty: Dr. Emily Morse

-Administrative Hailey Brown Contact: hailey-oepping@uiowa.edu 319-356-1254 Max 1 Enrollment:
+Administrative Hailey Brown Max 1 Enrollment:

 This 2-week elective in Intellectual Disabilities (ID) will provide an in-depth clinical experience in the interdisciplinary approach to assessment and management of individuals with an Intellectual Disability.
 Students will work with faculty from psychiatry, developmental and behavioral pediatrics, clinical psychology, and speech and language therapy.
 Clinical experience will primarily involve outpatient settings.